 Dr. Kyle Smith

-After completing his undergraduate degree he moved to Portland to attend Pacific University College of Optometry on an Army scholarship, during which he completed externships on Fort Richardson and at Bascom Palmer Eye Institute at the University of Miami.
-His first year in the Army he completed advanced training in Family Practice Optometry at the State University of New York College of Optometry in Manhattan while stationed at West Point.
+After completing his undergraduate degree he moved to Portland to attend Pacific University College of Optometry on an Army scholarship, during which he completed externships at Fort Richardson and at Bascom Palmer Eye Institute at the University of Miami.
+In his first year in the Army, he completed advanced training in Family Practice Optometry at the State University of New York College of Optometry in Manhattan while stationed at West Point.
 He then completed tours in South Korea, Germany, and Iraq, before being stationed at Fort Richardson.
-He continues to serve in the Army Reserve in Alaska and has been completed humanitarian missions in Thailand.
+He continues to serve in the Army Reserve in Alaska and has completed humanitarian missions in Thailand.

 Dr. Smith has been a Fellow of the American Academy of Optometry since 2006 and served on the Fellow Admittance Committee for many years.
 He has served as adjunct clinical faculty for both the State University of New York and Pacific University, where he earned the highest rating for excellence in clinical education.

 He has published on advanced contact lens techniques for managing keratoconus and lectured on topics ranging from eye injuries to medical coding and infant contact lenses to learning disabilities.
 He recently earned a master’s degree in international relations from the University of Oklahoma.